lsst-sitcom/sitcomtn-128/index.rst

 Shape Parameters
 -----------------
 Accurate shape measurements is necessary for weak lensing studies and it is expected that unrecognized blends will impact shear estimates.
-The inverse question, if certain shapes are more likely to be unrecognized blends is shown in :numref:`unrecpol`.
+The inverse question, if certain shapes are more likely to be unrecognized blends is shown in :numref:`unrecpol` restricting to galaxies only.

 ..
 It is possible that there would be a bias due to the orientation of the pixel grid which we investigate below.